DmitrySerg/data-wondering/dark-forest-game-theory/dark-forest-game-theory.md

-# Where be the aliens?
-Game theory, Dark Forest, and
+# Where be the Aliens?
+Game Theory, Dark Forest, and Earth's Survival

-Contents:
-Intro

-1. But where is everybody?
-   1. Fermi Paradox and Drake equation
-   2. Different solutions
-      1. The Great Filter, Rare Earth, Zoo Hypothesis, Simulation Hypothesis, etc.
-2. Dark Forest
-   1. Liu Cixin's trilogy
-   2. The Dark Forest theory
-   3. Assumptions
-      1. Comunication, Elimitation, Speed
-3. Space prisoners
-   1. Prisoner's Dilemma
-   2. The Dark Forest game
-      1. Nash equilibrium
-      2. Fragile deterrence
-   3. Iterated version, is it possible?
-4. Extending to N civilizations
-   2. Earth's chances
-      1. How loud have we been?
-      2. How far can we hear?
-5. So what to do?
-   1. Stay quiet
-   2. Expand
-6. Criticism of Dark Forest theory

 # Introduction

-Hi There!
-I love to think about the universe and the mysteries it holds.
-One of the most intriguing questions for me is the Fermi Paradox, which asks why we haven't seen any evidence of extraterrestrial civilizations.
-In this article, I will share my attempts to apply game theory to one of the solutions of the Fermi Paradox, Dark Forest, which derives its name from [Liu Cixin's 2008 novel](https://www.goodreads.com/book/show/23168817-the-dark-forest).
-I will explain the theory, its assumptions, and how it relates to game theory.
-Let's dive in for a daily dose of existential dread and cosmic horror!
+Hello there!
+I have always greatly enjoyed (over-)thinking about the universe and its mysteries.
+Imagining other worlds, overindulging myself in sci-fi books and movies, replaying the Mass Effect trilogy over and over again — all the usual stuff for a person who loved astronomy and physics just a little bit too much as a kid.
+And yet it was only a year ago that I learned about the existence of Liu Cixin's trilogy: [Remembrance of Earth's Past](https://en.wikipedia.org/wiki/Remembrance_of_Earth%27s_Past).
+After having devoured all three books without even noticing the [time passing](https://www.youtube.com/watch?v=yS0yBgZrVas), I was left with my favourite post-great-read feeling.
+One of existential dread and cosmic horror.

+Besides the pleasant shivers down my spine, I also got a fascinating idea to play with.
+So in this article, I want to share my thoughts on one of the most intriguing ideas explored in the trilogy: the Dark Forest theory.

+Dive in for your daily dose of man-made horrors beyond comprehension!

-# But where is everybody?
+# Where is everybody?

 There are over [100 billion stars](https://www.space.com/25959-how-many-stars-are-in-the-milky-way.html) in our galaxy, and over [2 trillion galaxies](https://www.skyatnightmagazine.com/space-science/how-many-galaxies-in-universe) in the observable universe.
 How come we haven't seen any evidence of life outside Earth?
+Are we the first?
+Or the last?
+The only ones?

 The famous [Fermi Paradox](https://en.wikipedia.org/wiki/Fermi_paradox) from 1950 asks this question.
 The apparent contradiction between the high probability of extraterrestrial civilizations' existence and the lack of evidence for, or contact with, such civilizations is the paradox.
 The [Drake equation](https://en.wikipedia.org/wiki/Drake_equation) is a probabilistic argument used to estimate the number of active, communicative extraterrestrial civilizations in the Milky Way galaxy.
 The equation was formulated in 1961 by Frank Drake, not for purposes of quantifying the number of civilizations, but as a way to stimulate scientific dialogue at the first scientific meeting on the search for extraterrestrial intelligence (SETI).

 The Drake equation is: